iggredible/Learn-Vim/ch09_macros.md

 ```

 Here is the breakdown of the steps:
-- `qaq` records an empty macro "a".
-It is necessary to record an empty macro in the same register name because when you execute the "a" macro later, you don't want that register to contain anything.
+- `qaq` records an empty macro "a.
+It is necessary to record an empty macro in the same register name because when you execute the "a macro later, you don't want that register to contain anything.
-- `qa` starts recording on register "a".
+- `qa` starts recording on register "a.
 - `0` goes to the first character in the current line.
 - `W` goes to the next WORD.
 - `~` toggles the case of the character under the cursor.
 - `j` goes down one line.
-- `@a` executes macro "a".
+- `@a` executes macro "a.
 When recording this, `@a` should be empty because you had just called `qaq`.
 - `q` stops recording.

 Now you can just run `@a` and watch Vim execute the macro recursively.